Everything Has OverheadJan 31, 2022

-Entrepreneurs often deceive themselves about the real ongoing costs of new ventures.
-We think things will happen sooner than they really will, cost less than they really will and require less time and energy than will actually be required.
+Entrepreneurs often deceive themselves in regard to the real ongoing costs of new ventures.
+We think things will happen sooner than they really will, cost less than they will and require less time and energy than will actually be required.
 Confidence, an indispensable characteristic for successful entrepreneurs, often leads us to bite off more than we can chew.

 During the planning and dreaming stages we bypass one of the universal rules of all real deliverables and outputs – Everything has overhead costs.

 Overhead is Inevitable…whether we acknowledge it or not

 I was recently on a board call with a brilliant businessman and colleague who was making this exact case.
 This board member doesn’t speak often, but when he does I always capture and reuse his thoughts and comments.
 In this particular instance, we were trying to assess the capacity of the organization’s leadership.
 In short, we were trying to determine if they had enough margin – time, focus, resources – to launch a new initiative while juggling all the things already in the air.
 He gently reminded us that there is always overhead attached to our endeavors and if nothing else, there is an intellectual demand.

 I was struck by how true this concept really is.